blui/blui/README.md

 ---

-## 💼 Experience Highlights

-### **Metro Vancouver** — *Software QA Tester*
-*May 2024 - Present (6 months)*
-Ensuring software quality and reliability for applications critical to the Vancouver region, supporting essential infrastructure with a focus on performance and stability.

-### **Avato Systems** — *Lead QA Engineer*
-*August 2022 - April 2024*
-At Avato, I led QA efforts for a hybrid integration platform, ensuring quality in regulated, complex environments.
-My role included overseeing cloud deployments on AWS and Azure, implementing CI/CD pipelines, and facilitating seamless project delivery.

-### **Workday** — *Quality Assurance Engineer*
-*July 2021 - August 2022*
-Served as a Quality Assurance Engineer in the Financials Projects pillar, enhancing the reliability of cloud-based financial management software and collaborating across teams for optimal testing practices.

----

 ## 📖 Fun Facts

 - 🎮 Passionate about Dota 2 and enjoy the strategy and teamwork involved in the game.